gulpsome/hal-rc/README.md

 [![NPM](https://nodei.co/npm/hal-rc.png?mini=true)](https://www.npmjs.org/package/hal-rc)

-1. Make [sourcegate](https://github.com/orlin/sourcegate) more conveniently configurable, especially in the context of [beverage](https://github.com/orlin/beverage), for the purpose of writing `.*rc` files that will setup hinting and linting rules for a project - without copy / paste.
+1. Make [sourcegate](https://github.com/orlin/sourcegate) more conveniently configurable, especially in the context of [beverage](https://github.com/gulpsome/beverage), for the purpose of writing `.*rc` files that will setup hinting and linting rules for a project - without copy / paste.
 In this context `hal-rc` simply gets the options ready for calling `sourcegate` with.

     ```javascript
     var options = require('hal-rc')({
       // options listed next
     })
-    // call sourcegate with the above, see the tests about how
+    // call sourcegate with the above (see the tests about how)
     ```

 2. Offer `gulpfriendly` task(s) creation, while keeping it optional - i.e. call without the `gulp` argument and build your own workflow using whatever approach / other tools you may prefer instead.
-However, if you do use `gulp`, I highly recommend the even more `gulpfriendly` [beverage](https://github.com/orlin/beverage).
+However, if you do use `gulp`, I highly recommend the even more `gulpfriendly` [beverage](https://github.com/gulpsome/beverage).

     ```javascript
     require('hal-rc')({